 Each of the software products listed above comes with specific instructions, some with an easy-to-use wizard interface.
 KillDisk (recommended by some DCCs) is the software of choice at Northern Illinois University.
 Their support for this product includes detailed instructions on its use.
-Dell offers an overview document Erasing Data from Your Hard Drive and a link to CNET's listing of rated disk wiping software.
+Dell offers an overview document How Do I Erase Data from My Hard Drive?.

 In addition to the software offered above, Mac computer hard drives can be cleared by zeroing their data.
 Note that zeroing data (aka "low level" format) may take a long time and depends on the hard disk size.
 It is recommended to use the "8-way random" feature in conjunction with the "zero all data" option.
 See the section "Securely erase a disk" in the article Disk Utility 12.x: Erase a Disk, CD or DVD for details.